10 Ways to Know You Found the Right House

 If You Have Found the Right House, Can You Sleep On It?

-Right now you're probably wondering how you will know that you have found the right house if you don't sleep on it.
+Right now, you might be wondering how you will know that you have found the right house if you don't sleep on it.
 What's wrong with sleeping on it?
 Everything is wrong with sleeping on it.
 Trust yourself.
-Don't second guess your own instincts.
+Don't second guess your instincts.
 Your instincts will not steer you in the wrong direction.

-10 Ways to Know You Have Found the Right House
+10 Ways to Know You've Found the Right House

 1) You Want to Go Inside the House